Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium

-In total, more than \unit[1.3]{M$_\odot$} of silicate dust is destroyed in each low density simulation in the first \unit[10]{kyr}, which is higher than the maximum amount of dust (\unit[$\sim$1]{M$_\odot$}) produced in SNRs as inferred from observations.
-This threshold is, however, not reached in the case of carbonaceous grains yet, of which slightly less than \unit[1]{M$_\odot$} is destroyed in the first \unit[10]{kyr}.
+In total, more than \unit[1.3]{M$_\odot$} of silicate dust is destroyed in each low-density simulation in the first \unit[10]{kyr}, which is higher than the maximum amount of dust (\unit[$\sim$1]{M$_\odot$}) produced in SNRs as inferred from observations.
+However, this threshold is not reached in the case of carbonaceous grains yet: slightly less than \unit[1]{M$_\odot$} is destroyed in the first \unit[10]{kyr}.
 Although this seems to imply that SNRs are net dust destroyers for an ISM with predominantly silicate grains but can be net producers for a carbonaceous dust-dominated environment, the results of our simulations are only lower limits of the dust destruction, since we only investigate the first \unit[10]{kyr} of SNR evolution.
-At \unit[10]{kyr}, the dust destruction efficiency of all low density simulations has not yet plateaued, meaning that the dust is still being efficiently destroyed.
+At \unit[10]{kyr}, the dust destruction efficiency of all low-density simulations has not yet plateaued, meaning that the dust is still efficiently destroyed.
 Furthermore, the forward shock is still fast and hot at \unit[10]{kyr} (\unit[>240]{km\,s$^{-1}$}) so that it is reasonable to expect efficient dust destruction by kinetic and thermal sputtering beyond \unit[10]{kyr}.
-If the so far neglected reverse shock dust destruction would also be taken into account, it is probable that SNRs destroy more dust than they produce in this low density environment, even if the ISM is dominated by carbonaceous dust.
+If the so far neglected reverse shock dust destruction would also be taken into account, it is probable that SNRs destroy more dust than they produce in this low-density environment, even if the ISM is dominated by carbonaceous dust.

 We also note that, although we see locally reflected shocks that are generated at filaments and reverse through the SNR, a global reverse shock does not occur in any of our simulations.
 Since we do not include a mass injection with the SN explosion, which would incur a proper ejecta evolution, there is no ejecta mass that could compress the gas behind the forward shock.
 Thus, there is no pressure build-up leading to a global reverse shock, which could destroy ejecta dust.
 However, studying the reverse shock destruction of ejecta dust is beyond the scope of this paper.